zchee/golang-wiki/Ubuntu.md

 sudo apt update
 sudo apt install golang-go
 ```

+For Ubuntu 20.04 LTS, you can install Go 1.14 directly with `sudo apt install golang-1.14-go`.

 > **Note that `golang-go` installs latest Go as default Go.
 If you do not want that, install `golang-1.14` instead and use the binaries from `/usr/lib/go-1.14/bin`.**

 If that's too new for you, try: (Ubuntu 19.04 max, 19.10 not supported)